aricvs/fcc-survey-form/README.md

-A basic survey form done as a project for the Free Code Camp curriculum.
+A basic survey form done as a project for the Free Code Camp curriculum, using only vanilla HTML and CSS.